Blaine Robison, M.A.

 28 "So the Son of Man is Lord even of the Sabbath."

-So the son of man: See the note on verse 10 above. is lord: Grk. kurios may mean either (1) 'one in control through possession,' and therefore owner or master; or (2) 'one esteemed for authority or high status,' thus lord or master.
+So the son of man: See verse 10 above. is lord: Grk. kurios may mean either (1) 'one in control through possession,' and therefore owner or master; or (2) 'one esteemed for authority or high status,' thus lord or master.
 In personal address kurios may be translated as "sir" to express recognition of or submission to superior rank.
 In the LXX kurios occurs over 9,000 times, principally to translate Heb. words for God.
 In the overwhelming majority of instances (over 6,000 times), kurios replaces the Heb.
 Sacred Name Yod-Hey-Vav-Hey.
 In addition, kurios stands in for the divine titles Adonai, Elohim, El and Eloah.
 In contrast to its use for deity kurios also renders Heb. adon (owner, master) 310 times, 190 of which refers to men in general recognition of superiority (DNTT 2:511).

 Kurios is the principal title by which disciples and members of the public addressed Yeshua during his earthly ministry, over twice as many times as any other title (e.g., Rabbi, Teacher, Master).
 The frequent use of kurios to address Yeshua in the flesh would not have considered deity.
 Unbelieving Jews would have called him kurios out of respect.
 However, expectant Jews would call Yeshua adon because the Messiah would rule over Israel.
 Yet, in this context it is not certain that Yeshua was referring to himself.
 There is only one occasion in which Yeshua referred to himself clearly as "lord" (John 13:13-14).